VinTurnier/Genius-Plaza-Backend/README.md

 Recipe App For Genius Place
 ===

-Thank you for your cosidaration and the oportunity to take this challenge.
+Thank you for your consideration and the opportunity to take this challenge.
 I do hope you are pleased with me work and look forward to hearing your feedback.

 # Folder Structure
 - The `core` directory contains the models